Procedure 2 Time: A practical guide to Double Time Tracing

 Q: What if I don't have data for the entire baseline period (T1)?

 A: Missing data can severely affect the analysis.
 Consider using imputation techniques (estimating missing values) if the missing data is minimal.
-However, be cautious about the potential biases introduced by imputation.
+Even so, be cautious about the potential biases introduced by imputation.
 If a substantial amount of data is missing, re-evaluating the time periods might be necessary.

 Q: How do I choose appropriate time periods (T1 and T2)?

 A: The optimal time periods depend on the context.
+Even so, for instance, in financial analysis, you might compare data over a year (T1) with the following year (T2).
 Consider the typical cycle or periodicity of the system.
-For instance, in financial analysis, you might compare data over a year (T1) with the following year (T2).
 In network engineering, it might involve comparing performance before and after a specific event.

 Q: What statistical methods are commonly used in Procedure 2 Time analysis?